-We can now proceed to the calculation of vector, axial-vector and anti-symmetric tensor structures.
-But before delving into calculations, it would be useful to express certain equalities involving vector and axial-vector structures.
+Before proceeding to the calculation of scalar bilinears, we will first show that vector, axial-vector, and anti-symmetric tensor bilinears can all be expressed in terms of scalar bilinears.
+First, it would be useful to express certain equalities involving vector and axial-vector structures.
 Using these equalities, one only needs to calculate 8 combinations, within the totality of 32 possible combinations.

 A similar reasoning holds for higher rank tensor structures as well.
-Noting that $\sigma_{\mu \nu}\gamma_{5}=-\frac{1}{2}\epsilon_{\mu \nu \alpha \beta}\sigma^{\alpha \beta}$ \cite{zuber, lorce}, one notices that there are 4 independent structures out of 16:
+Noting that $\sigma_{\mu \nu}\gamma_{5}=-\frac{1}{2}\epsilon_{\mu \nu \alpha \beta}\sigma^{\alpha \beta}$ \cite{zuber}, \cite{lorce}, one notices that there are 4 independent structures out of 16:

 Now we can write down the independent vector, axial-vector and anti-symmetric tensor structures and calculate them.
-In the appendix we show that $d$ and $d^{*}$ can be written in terms of $p$, $s$, $q$ and $r$.
-So, we can expand the tensorial structures in terms of $p$, $s$, $d$ and $d^{*}$ and eliminate $d$ and $d^{*}$ from the expressions later.
+In Appendix A, we show that in general $d$ and $d^{*}$ can be chosen to be written in terms of $p$, $s$, $q$ and $r$, and we demonstrate various practical approaches useful for this purpose.
+So, we can expand the tensorial structures in terms of $p$, $s$, $d$ and $d^{*}$ and eliminate $d$ and $d^{*}$ from the expressions later if needed.
 This approach is easier because $p$, $s$, $d$ and $d^{*}$ are orthogonal and so no matrix inversion will be necessary to calculate the coefficients in the expansions of the tensorial structures.
 For vector and axial-vector structures, one writes: